sherpanuren/my_portfolio/README.txt

+Here's the modified version of your portfolio description, tailored to match your focus on Cloud Engineering and AWS:

+---

 # 👋 Nuren Sherpa – Personal Portfolio Website

-Welcome to my personal portfolio website built to showcase my journey as an aspiring **ICT Project Manager** with a background in Computer Engineering.
+Welcome to my personal portfolio website, built to showcase my journey as an aspiring **AWS Cloud Engineer** with a background in **Computer Engineering**.

-This site reflects my transition from hands-on technical work to managing impactful digital projects, especially in the Nepali tech ecosystem.
+This site reflects my transition from technical hands-on work to focusing on cloud technologies, particularly **AWS**, and my goal of becoming a **Solutions Architect** in the cloud field.

 🌐 [Visit Live Website](https://nurensherpa.com.np)